-Life is not a steady turn of events.
-Seasons change just as our circumstances are as shifting sands.
+Life is an unsteady stream of events.
 We have to adapt to the situations we face or change our approach to meet challenges.
 We may have to learn new strategies or accept what we can’t change.
-We will need to be calm, humble and receptive when faced with unfamiliar circumstances.
+We will need to be calm, humble, open-minded, practical and receptive, when faced with unfamiliar situations.
 Being adaptable will keep us from being overwhelmed.
-Be receptive, open-minded and practical.

 4 Show me Your Ways, O Lord, teach me Your paths.
 5 Lead me in Your Truth and teach me, for You are The God of my Salvation.
 On You I wait all day (Psalm 25).

 As we face the vagaries of each day, we can incline our ears to God’s Wisdom.
 His Ways are higher than ours, and they are always for our good.
 Be willing to learn and adapt to God’s Perspective.
 Seek God in prayer and meditate on His Word.
 Wait to hear what He reveals to you.
 Pray in every daunting circumstance, and trust God to give you direction.
 He will not mislead you; He will reveal the truth about you and your situation.
 We have to be malleable to reproof, and be willing to change the traits that will only serve to make things worse.
 Learn from The God Who delivers from troubles.
 Let Him take the lead, as you put your confidence in His Ways.